jweedenwright/library/technologies/dbt/dbt_best_practices.md

 ### Files and Folders

-- **Sub directories should be based on source system** - We've found this to be the best grouping for most companies, as _source systems tend to share similar loading methods and properties between tables_, and this allows us to operate on those similar sets easily.
+- **Sub directories should be based on source system**: We've found this to be the best grouping for most companies, as _source systems tend to share similar loading methods and properties between tables_, and this allows us to operate on those similar sets easily.
 - **Filenames**: `[layer_prefix_stg]\_[source]\_\_[entity]s.sql` - They should include a prefix for the layer the model exists in, important grouping information, and specific information about the entity or transformation in the model.
-  - **Use PLURALS** - match with prose.
+  - **Use PLURALS**: match with prose.
 Unless their is only one _order_ in your table, it should be named _Orders_

 ### Models

-- _Every staging model should follow this pattern: 2 CTES that..._
+- _Every staging model should **follow this pattern:** 2 CTES that..._
-  - Pulls in a source table via the source macro
+  - Pull in a source table via the source macro
   - Apply our transformations
-- _The **ONLY** place where the `source` macro is used_
+- **ONLY place where the `source` macro is used**
-- _Standard transformation types are handled here_
+- _**Standard transformations** are handled here_
   - Renaming
   - Type casting
   - Basic computations (e.g. cents to dollars)
   - Categorizing (using conditional logic to group values into buckets or booleans, using a `successful` status as true)
+- **Staging Models should avoid...**
-- _Avoid Joins in Staging_- we are creating a modular component in staging (our atom) and joins will complicate and create additional computation/confusing relationships dowstream that are better handled elsewhere
+  - **Joins**: we are creating a modular component in staging (our atom) and joins will complicate and create additional computation/confusing relationships dowstream that are better handled elsewhere
-- _Avoid Aggregations in Staging_- again, this is our atom/building block.
+  - **Aggregations**: again, this is our atom/building block.
 By aggregating, you start losing access to some of the source data that is likely needed in other places
-- **Materialized as VIEWS** - this is for 2 key reasons:
+- **Materialized as VIEWS**: this is for 2 key reasons:
   1. A view will pull the latest data so all downstream models will get the latest and greatest
   2. Space is not wasted in the warehouse on these that are not intended for downstream consumers that need performance
-- _1:1 Mapping of Source Table to Staging Tables_
+- **1:1 Mapping of Source Table to Staging Tables**
-- _Handle all major transformations as early upstream as possible_ - this reduces complexity and processing needed downstream
+- _Handle all major transformations **as early upstream as possible**_: this reduces complexity and processing needed downstream

 #### Exceptions